-- Notification of program acceptance and entry will occur in July 2023.
+- Notification of programme acceptance and entry will occur in September 2023.

 - October, 2023: Capacity Building Activities – Participants of the Academy have the chance to attend on the international online lectures

-Key Dates for the three winners of the Academy in Budapest
+Key Dates for the three winners of the Academy in Bitola

 - Winter 2023-2024: Online mentoring sessions for the three winners of the Academy.

-- March 2024 – November 2024: Three winning creatives will work on their pilot projects to implement them at their country of residency.
+- March 2024 – November 2024: Three winning creatives will work on their pilot projects to implement them at their country of residence.

 - November 2024: Second Forum Event – Feedback of the practises of the three winners used for the project implementation period that they gained in the First Forum Event.